bbauska/W3Cx-4of5-thru-May-2024/README.md

 API](https://www.w3.org/TR/FileAPI/) (seen in the W3Cx [HTML5 Coding
 Essentials and Best
 Practices](https://www.edx.org/course/html5-coding-essentials-and-best-practices) MOOC).
-Also, you will discover that the HTML5 <progress> element is of great use for monitoring the progress of file uploads (or downloads).
+Also, you will discover that the HTML5 &lt;progress&gt; element is of great use for monitoring the progress of file uploads (or downloads).

 We recommend reading [this article from